bamlab/dev-standards/react-native/redux/custom-redux-form-field.mo.md

 A react project with a redux store, obviously.

-* a react project : create one with [create-react-app](https://github.com/facebookincubator/create-react-app)
+* a react project: create one with [create-react-app](https://github.com/facebookincubator/create-react-app)
 * [redux installed](http://redux.js.org/docs/basics/UsageWithReact.html), make sure to install **redux** and **react-redux**
 * create a store and a reducer